-History Comprehensives for Senior Majors Not Writing Theses in the History Department, a.k.a "Capstones": 2017-18.
+History Comprehensives for Senior Majors Not Writing Theses in the History Department, AKA "Capstones".

 As History majors, you have all either completed or are in the process of completing a research paper that conforms to the Guidelines for Research Papers for the History Department.
 (These research papers are 20 to 25 pages in length and are based on primary-source research.)

-Deadlines (each is described below):
+Deadlines for '20E students (each is described below):

-Friday, February 23, 2018: Revise and resubmit deadline (if applicable)
+Friday, November 1, 2019: Revise and resubmit deadline (if applicable)

 The Comprehensive will consist of the following:

-- A Brief (five page) Summary of your Research Paper:The summary should consist of the research question, a concise statement of the argument, and your most important findings (the conclusion).
+- A Brief (Five-Page) Summary of your Research Paper:The summary should consist of the research question, a concise statement of the argument, and your most important findings (the conclusion).
 It should be written as a paper and not as an outline or a collection of bullet points.
 You should also sketch out what steps you would take to expand this paper into a longer research project if you had the time to do so.
 These steps might include incorporating analyses that you have encountered in other courses and/or other scholars’ works (be specific), conducting additional research, or refining the research question itself.

-- Active Participation in the Discussion of Other Students’ Work in your Seminar: Your five page summary (along with those of the other students in your group) will be photocopied and circulated to the students and faculty in the group several days before the meeting to give everyone the opportunity to read them in advance of the presentations.
+- Active Participation in the Discussion of Other Students’ Work in your Seminar: Your five-page summary (along with those of the other students in your group) will be photocopied and circulated to the students and faculty in the group several days before the meeting to give everyone the opportunity to read them in advance of the presentations.
 You should come to the seminar meeting prepared not only to present your own work, but also to listen attentively to other students’ presentations and to participate in the discussion.